The MTM EXperience

 The MTM EXperience “Walk A Month” is a facilitated, participation-based workshop for “outmates” — employers, landlords, educators, healthcare experts, human-services workers, ministers, neighbors and all community members — that simulates the challenges returning citizens face upon release.
 The objective is to inform and challenge participants’ perception and behavior as it relates to the realities of a returning citizen and what they encounter once they have served their time.

-In this two-and-a-half-hour workshop, up to 65 participants role-play one of up to 18 different individuals dealing with the personal and social impact of what we call Post-release Syndrome, or PRS.
+In this two-and-a-half-hour workshop, up to 65 participants (simulation can accommodate more) role-play one of up to 18 different individuals dealing with the personal and social impact of what we call Post-release Syndrome, or PRS.
 In the course of the workshop, participants encounter or witness the effects of circumstances like educational challenges, unstable housing, scarce resources, hostile families and vigilant neighbors.
-The task of one participant, the returning citizen, is to “stay out of jail” during each of four 15-minute “weeks.”
+The task of one participant, the returning citizen, is to “stay out of jail” find housing and get a job during each of four 15-minute “weeks.”

 The MTM EXperience includes an introduction, the participatory workshop and a debriefing, allowing participant to capture and discuss what they have learned.